 Supplements are a great alternative too.
 But not all probiotics supplements are created alike.
 They vary in quality, number of CFUs (“colony forming units”), and types of strains.
 Many probiotic supplements also need to be kept refrigerated so if you’re purchasing one like this, especially online, make sure it’s from a retailer you trust to keep it cool during storage and shipping.

-Then there’s the Good Gut Probiotics.
-It’s a pharmaceutical-grade probiotic with 15 strains that have been thoroughly checked out by research to benefit the immune system, digestion, the nervous system, and weight management.
+Then there’s the The Skinny Probiotic Powder It’s a pharmaceutical-grade probiotic with 8 strains (50 billion live cultures) that have been thoroughly checked out by research to benefit the immune system, digestion, the nervous system, and weight management.

 When temps cool and we migrate indoors, keep calm, drink your bone broth, and remember that the good life starts with a good gut.